Event details

 Entry is included with a festival pass.
 Seats are available on a first come, first served basis.

-Step into the Poetry Room; a welcoming, feel-good space where words come alive and everyone’s invited.
+Step into The Poetry Room, a welcoming, feel-good space where words come alive and everyone’s invited.

 The Poetry Room is supported by the T.S Eliot Foundation.